ThomasHezard/RealTimeAudioProcessing/S1-Python_AudioProcessor/README.md

 ## Introduction

-This project is the step 1 of the main project [Real-time audio processing on mobile platforms](https://gitlab.com/AudioScientist/real-time-audio-processing-on-mobile-platforms) written for Python.
+This project is the step 1 of the main project [Real-time audio processing](https://github.com/ThomasHezard/RealTimeAudioProcessing) written for Python.
 Please refer to the README of main project for more information.

 ---